 “That will require additional manpower,” Carter said.

 Plans are to staff the substation with two officers and an administrative assistant at first.
-The substation would be the officer’s base of operations where they would be able to do all the core management necessary for the officers without the need of traveling to the main office.
+The substation would be the officer’s base of operations where they would be able to do all the core management necessary for the officers without the need to travel to the main office.
 As more manpower becomes available, the number of officers at the substation will likely increase.

 Staffing the substation should make the sheriff’s office more accessible as well as greatly improve the response time of officers to the lake area, something Hunt has lobbied for since he was a lieutenant with the sheriff’s office.
 Adding staff to the substation was one of the major platforms for Hunt during his campaign for sheriff last year.